Grosse Pointe Garden Center

 News & Announcements

-How to Make a Butterfly Garden: John Blair shares his expertise and describes his journey in creating a beautiful pollinator garden on his rural 3,000-acre property in Brooklyn, MI.
-Learn some important design elements to create your own butterfly garden.
-Our Trial Gardens theme for 2024 is “A Butterfly Garden;” participating garden clubs will definitely want to attend this program!
-Thursday, May 2, 7:00 p.m. in the Reception Room at the War Memorial.
-Click here to register.
+How to Make a Butterfly Garden: John Blair shared his expertise and described his journey in creating a beautiful pollinator garden on his rural 3,000-acre property in Brooklyn, MI.
+Attendees learned some important design elements to create a butterfly garden.
+Our Trial Gardens theme for 2024 is “A Butterfly Garden.”
+The program was attended by a sell out crowd on Thursday, May 2, in the Reception Room at the War Memorial.

 Historic Irises: Preserving Beauty from the Past was a very informative program presented by Cathy Egerer, past President and current Outreach Coordinator of the Historic Iris Preservation Society (HIPS), a sub-section of the American Iris Society.
 Members who attended the lecture and need the handout, login to our Gardeners Resource Articles section to download the handout.
 Non-members who registered and paid for the program may email the Garden Center at gpgardencenter@outlook.com to request the handout.
 Also, there is a lot of information on the Historic Iris Preservation website.